rejoythomasmathew/automatic-palm-tree/README.md

-# Building a better alternative for VerseView
+# Building a better alternative to VerseView

 All ideas and suggestions are welcome!